FBA vs FBM: 6 Factors To Consider Before Choosing Between Fulfillment by Amazon(FBA) and Fulfillment by Merchant(FBM)?

 When selling on Amazon, product size and weight are two of the most important things to consider when choosing an order fulfillment plan.
 Because Amazon normally charges additional storage, handling, and shipping fees for items that are heavier and bigger in dimensions than Amazon’s standard product weight and size, the Fulfillment by Merchant may be a preferable alternative if the product is heavy and large.
 For lightweight and small-dimension items that don’t surpass Amazon’s regular weight and size constraints, Fulfillment by Amazon may be a better option.

-Factors to Consider Before Choosing The Fulfillment Model
+Factors to Consider Before Choosing The Fulfillment Model in 2022

 Dimensions of Package